Exotic particles below the TeV from low scale flavour theories: An all-in-U(1) model

-With such values for $\Lambda$, it seems hopeless to reduce proton decay down below the experimental bound.
-The solution is to assume an exact $Z_{3}$ symmetry (baryon triality, $B_3$), that excludes supersymmetric operators like $QQQL$ or $UDD$.
-Lepton number conservation can be introduced through a $Z_{2}$ (matter parity, $M_p$), which combines with baryon triality into a $Z_{6}$ (proton hexality).
+We try and choose the simplest flavour symmetry, consisting in a single abelian charge, denoted by $X$.
+It is hopeless to reduce proton decay to below the experimental bound, therefore we forbid it by assuming an exact $Z_{3}$ symmetry (baryon triality), that excludes supersymmetric operators like $QQQL$ or $UDD$.
+Lepton number conservation can be introduced through a $Z_{2}$ (matter parity), so to allow for neutrino masses.
+Their product is a $Z_{6}$ (proton hexality).
 This exact (gauged) discrete symmetries should result from the breaking of a continuous gauged anomaly-free symmetry and we make the economical and elegant choice that it coincides with $U(1)_X$.
 More precisely, in general, it is a discrete subgroup of $U(1)_X\otimes U(1)_Y$ that leaves the Higgses invariant.
 This solution has a price: this $Z_{6}$ does not commute with $SU(5)$, but, in practice, Abelian flavour models are only marginally consistent with grand-unification anyway.
-Its implementation is presented in the next section.

-As a bonus, one can fulfill another needed selection rule: the mixing between new and MSSM states must be minimized while the new charged and coloured particles are to be unstable, hence to decay into MSSM particles.
-Indeed, the $Z_{6}$ charges of the new particles can be chosen differently to those associated to quarks and leptons so to forbid the mixings and allow the decays into - exotic - final states.
-Reversely, states that mix in the SM identically transform under $Z_{6}$.

-Therefore the discrete symmetry dictates the selection rules that define the effective Lagrangian beneath the flavour symmetry breaking scale $\epsilon{\Lambda}$, including the terms containing the new fields to be added in section 4.
-The hierarchy of the allowed couplings in the effective Lagrangian are then fixed \`a la Froggatt-Nielsen.
-Notice that only the integer part of X is relevant in this second step because the fractional part is (related to) a preserved symmetry.